bballdave025/binding-unwinding/README.md

 recognize when waste manuscripts / binder's waste / fragments in situ are part of an image.
-This should make possible the finding of new fancy MSs as well as those with are relevant to family history - deeds, contracts, arrest records, and other things that were hanging around the convent or administrative center which were deemed old, superfluous, or otherwise waste.
+This should make possible the finding of new fancy MSs as well as those with relevance to family history - deeds, contracts, arrest records, and other things that were hanging around the convent or administrative center which were deemed old, superfluous, or otherwise waste.